zouhir/lqip-loader/README.md

 More history about the issue can be [found here](https://bugs.chromium.org/p/chromium/issues/detail?id=771110#c3) and [here](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/6L_3ZZeuA0M).

-alternatively, you can fill the container with really cheap colour or gradient from the amazing palette we provide.
+alternatively, you can fill the container with a really cheap colour or gradient from the amazing palette we provide.

 <br />
 <p>